ncatlab/nlab-content/pages/4/0/1/5/5104/content.md

 * Enflo, P. (1973).
 A counterexample to the approximation problem in Banach spaces. _Acta Math._, _130_, 309--317.

-* Semadeni, Z. (1982). _Schauder bases in Banach spaces of continuous functions_ (Vol. 918).
-Lecture Notes in Mathematics.
-Berlin: Springer-Verlag.
+* [[Zbigniew Semadeni]], _Schauder bases in Banach spaces of continuous functions_, Springer Lecture Notes in Mathematics 918.
+Berlin 2008.

 category: functional analysis